 A Transfer of Coverage and Right to an Indemnity is used to transfer insurance coverage and the right to any subsequent indemnity from one insured person to another person.
-Both the transferor and transferee must have form AD-1026 on file with FSA on or before June 1 (unless the transferee began farming for the first time after June 1 and signs the applicable conservation compliance certification statement in accordance with Para.
+Both the transferor and transferee must have form AD-1026 on file with FSA for the reinsurance year (unless the transferor or transferee is eligible for and signs the applicable conservation compliance certification statement in accordance with Para.
 455), and both must be in compliance with the HELC and WC provisions for either to be eligible for premium subsidy on the portion of the policy that is transferred.